What Can You Do With a Psychology Degree? 18 Careers

 Human Resources

-In a field dedicated to understanding how workplace relationships affect the culture and performance of an organization, an understanding of psychology can prove to be super useful.
+In a field dedicated to understanding how workplace relationships affect the culture and performance of an organization, an understanding of psychology can prove to be .
 Human resources is an incredibly broad field, and there are positions available in private companies, non-profit organizations, and governmental agencies that cover areas such as recruitment, professional development, employee training, communications, payroll, benefits, and much more.

 Legal Sector